Volunteer with DOJ’s Bias Response Program

 - Training – Volunteer and intern advocates research and build training modules for community partner agencies and law enforcement partners.

-- Special projects – Volunteer and intern advocates assist with administrative projects, research projects, serve as legal observers, generate flyers and brochures, and compile resource lists.
+- Special projects – Volunteer and intern advocates assist with additional projects as needed by the Civil Rights team or the Attorney General, including research, generating flyers and brochures, and compiling resource lists.

 Bias Response Program Advocates: Volunteer or Intern?

-Volunteers in the Bias Response Program can be college/grad students or community members who are interested in supporting bias victims and developing systems and programs to end hate.
-Often volunteers work from their home community and accept referrals of victims who are local to provide ongoing support, advocacy, and systems’ navigation.
+Volunteers in the Bias Response Program can be college or graduate students or community members.
+Volunteers often work from their home community and accept referrals of victims who are local to provide ongoing support, advocacy, and systems’ navigation.
 Volunteers can also staff the Bias Response Hotline.
 We require a minimum one-year commitment, generally one shift per week, but we do not specify/require a mandatory number of hours per week.
 Volunteering with the Bias Response Program builds a great connection between you and your community.
 This is an unpaid volunteer opportunity.
 As a volunteer, you are not eligible to be compensated for the services you perform.
 You may be eligible under certain circumstances, however, for reimbursement of private vehicle mileage and meals at State of Oregon government rates.
 Your supervisor will explain what reimbursement is available and the requirements to receive the reimbursement.

 We are happy to provide references upon successful completion of the Bias Response Program Volunteer and Intern Program.